rallyhealth/scala-bootcamp/bootcamp/rally/scala-resources-next-steps.md

 # Scala next steps

-Having completed Backend Bootcamp, you're ready to branch out into Rally Scala and into understanding Scala more generally.
+Having completed Scala Bootcamp, you're ready to branch out into Rally Scala and into understanding Scala more generally.
 Here are some resources many have found helpful:

 ## Scala Coding Katas